2019 IIHF Women's World Championship

-The 2019 IIHF Women's World Championship was an international Ice hockey tournament run by the International Ice Hockey Federation.
+The 2019 IIHF Women's World Championship was the 19th edition of the Top Division of the Women's Ice Hockey World Championship organized by the International Ice Hockey Federation.
 It was contested in Espoo, Finland from 4 to 14 April 2019 at the Espoo Metro Areena.

 The United States won their fifth consecutive and ninth overall title after a shootout win over Finland.
 Canada claimed the bronze medal by defeating Russia 7–0.